 Many people give lip service to the idea of customer-centered design.
 But how much do they interact with customers — asking questions and listening closely to the answers?
 In case you’re curious how my Explorer series of journals got started, here’s the story.

 I was the customer for my first journal, pictured above.
 It came straight out of my Navy experience and my love for all things nautical.
-I searched high and low for bits and pieces of different designs that I really liked.
+I searched high and low for bits and pieces of nautical items that I really liked.

 The long spikes from this compass rose appealed to me…

 … but I wanted something more solid for the lettering, and found this…

 …plus the long extensions of the above image appealed to me as well.

 To add a bit of flair, I asked my artist to work in this fleur de lis: